Dr Rosie Fox

 Student education

-I teach on a variety of modules on the LLB undergraduate course, and work within the Centre for Innovation and Research in Legal Education.
-I am primarily involved in teaching seminars, and am continually developing the learning and teaching experience for students in small-group teaching spaces.
+I teach on a variety of modules on the LLB undergraduate course, and the Co-Deputy Director for the Centre for Innovation and Research in Legal Education.
+I am primarily involved in teaching lectures and seminars, and am continually developing the learning and teaching experience for students in small-group teaching spaces.
 In particular I employ a range of interactive methods, visual aids and encourage students to take an active part in developing their own learning materials.

 Research groups and institutes